 Fifth freedom flights

 A private bedroom residence on a plane?
 Look no further, than Etihad.
 While there were concerns during the pandemic that we may lose this unparalleled product, the airline decided to reactivate its superjumbos.
-While we expected Etihad to add further A380 destinations, the Emirati carrier kept London as its sole double-decker route.
+When we last reviewed this article, the only Etihad route was London.
+Since then, the airline expanded its offering to three continents, as six of its seven A380s are back in service.

 Korean Air

-The livery of the Korean SkyTeam member is definitely eye-catching.
+The (old?) livery of the Korean SkyTeam member is definitely eye-catching.
 The logo is very often compared to a soft drink with very similar characteristics.
-When it comes to their fleet, they don’t limit themselves to the 747 in the four-engine category but have a few A380s in their arsenal too.
-They have ten, but still half of them are in storage.
-But retirement is on the books: in a 2021 FlightGlobal interview, the airline’s CEO gave them five years at max.
+When it comes to their fleet, they don’t limit themselves to the 747 in the four-engine category, but have a few A380s in their arsenal too.
+While previous plans wanted the plane gone from the combined Asiana-Korean fleet sometime before 2028, plans are currently on hold while Airbus and Boeing get their backlog in order.

 Lufthansa

 After Lufthansa’s announcement of the A380s’ return, the airline started flying them to Boston and New York from Munich.
-While the big jets will continue to fly only two (different) routes during the winter, the airline already scheduled superjumbos on several routes in the summer schedule.
-The airline also confirmed its plans to keep these planes this decade, even installing its new business class product.
+Since then, the airline not only expanded its superjumbo offering but also confirmed its plans to keep these planes this decade, even installing its new business class product.

 All Nippon Airways (ANA)